jarsepay/Jarsekai/README.md

 }
 ```
 ### Support Server
 Got any questions or feedback?
-Join our [Telegram Group](https://t.me/aeonnixity)
+Join to our [WhatsApp Group](https://chat.whatsapp.com/EObCKuok8tgKyHkbELtZHZ)